-NOTE 9 - OTHER POSTEMPLOYMENT BENEFITS
+NOTE 9 - POSTEMPLOYEMENT BENEFITS OTHER THAN PENSION BENEFITS (OPEB)

-n addition to the pension benefits described in Note 9 and 10, the District provides post-retirement health care benefits to employees and dependents that have reached the age of 55 and served the District at least 10 years.
+In addition to the pension benefits described in Note 8, the District provides post-retirement health care benefits to employees and dependents that have reached the age of 55 and served the District at least 10 years.
 The District pays medical, dental vision and life insurance premiums to maintain the level of coverage enjoyed by the retiree immediately preceding retirement up until the age of 65 or death of the retiree.